FreeCAD/FreeCAD-Enhancement-Proposals/FEP01.md

 ## Motivation

 A clear requirement for the handling of the versions is the basis for an efficient optimization of FreeCAD and libraries that use FreeCAD.
-Each of the three digits of the version string represents a different degree of change.
-The meaning of each digit-change must be formulated precisely to make decisions on how the version of a release must be selected and on the other hand give a clear sign for developers using freecad as a dependency or for users to see if files are compatible.
+Each of the three numbers of the version string represents a different degree of change.
+The meaning of each digit-change must be formulated precisely to make decisions on how the version of a release must be selected and on the other hand give a clear sign for developers using freecad as library if the version is API-compatible or not and for users to see if files from older versions are compatible.

 Furthermore, a suggestion for the versioning of extensions for FreeCAD should be given.

+## Specification
-## Definitions of different forms of compatibility
+### Definitions of different forms of compatibility

 __Interface compatibility__ is important for developers who use FreeCAD as a library.
 FreeCAD offers interfaces at various levels (c ++, Python, comman-line).
 All of these interfaces can be handled in the same way using the version number.
 The __file compatibility__ is the compatibility of different versions for opening FreeCAD files (.FCstd).
 __Forward compatible__ is the term used to describe changes which guarantee the compatibility of files or interfaces for the new version with an older version.
 A version is __backward compatible__ with another version if interfaces/files created for the old version are also working with the new version.

-## The version numbers
+### The version numbers

 The version is given by three numbers (**major**.**minor**.**patch**)